 Positive feedback affirms the correctness of the content and linguistic form of a learner utterance.
-It may "signal the veracity of the content of a learner utterance or the linguistic correctness of the utterance" (Ellis, 2009, p.
-3) by giving praises or complements such as "Good", "Yes", "alright", "Yes, an excellent answer" (Richards & Lockhart, 1994).
-Ellis (2009) also states that positive feedback provides effective support to learners and enhances their motivation (Ellis, 2009; Wheldall & Merrett, 1984).
-However, positive feedback has received little attention, partly because "discourse analytical studies of classroom interaction have shown that the teacher's positive feedback move is frequently ambiguous" (Ellis, 2009, p.
+It may "signal the veracity of the content of a learner utterance or the linguistic correctness of the utterance" (Ellis, 2009a, p.
+3) by giving praises or complements such as "Good", "Yes", "alright", "Yes, an excellent answer" (Jack C Richards & Lockhart, 1994).
+Ellis (2009a) also states that positive feedback provides affective support to the learners and enhances their motivation (Ellis, 2009a; Wheldall & Merrett, 1984).
+However, positive feedback has received little attention, partly because "discourse analytical studies of classroom interaction have shown that the teacher's positive feedback move is frequently ambiguous" (Ellis, 2009a, p.
 3).
 Little research has drawn on the students' use of positive feedback.